kharyal/jupyter-notebook-on-servers/README.md

 ```

 Where, ```<P1>``` is the port of the local machine on which you want to run the notebook, eg. ```8891```, and ```<P2>``` is the port of the server on which the notebook is currently running.
+Note : You need run this command in the gnode terminal only not your local terminal.
 For example,
 ```
 ssh -N -f -R 8891:localhost:8889 username@your_ip